Here are 5 super easy clean swaps to make now to avoid harmful chemicals in your home, bath and body products.

-Just mix 1 cup water with 1/4 cup castile soap and pour it into your foaming dispenser bottle.
+Just mix water with castile soap and pour it into your foaming dispenser bottle.
 You can use it as is for unscented hand soap.
 Or if you like scented hand soap, you can add a few drops of your favorite essential oil.
 I like rosemary oil for a clean fresh scent.
+See the full recipe

 Your skin is your largest organ, and the lotion you put on it covers the largest percent of your body.
 The ingredients in your moisturizer absorb into your skin (after all that's what its designed to do) so it's important to make sure they're not harmful.
 This goes for sunscreen ingredients too!

 This citrus body lotion gets its scent from orange, lemon, and tangerine peel oils—I love the light citrus scent!
 It's formulated without synthetic fragrance and discloses the full ingredient list.

 It always amazes me how much fragrance is added to conventional dish soap.
 Even the grocery store brands that are labeled clean, natural or green can have an overpowering amount of fragrance.
 And standing over a sink full of hot sudsy water you are inhaling a lot of it.

 Talk about toxic.
 Most air freshener sprays, plug-ins or sticks are full of synthetic fragrances and questionable or harmful ingredients.
 And they are designed to release that fragrance into the air so you can breathe it in!

 A small diffuser with essential oils is the best way to make your house smell like a spa.
 Just make sure you use pure natural essential oils and not a blended fragrance that can contain harmful chemicals.
 Remember to read the ingredient list and if it says "fragrance" don't use it.